CathyC93/liftoff-wiki/Week-5.md

 # Due
 Initial project reviews are due (students should have a running project and completed user story)
 # In Class
 The course manager, instructor, volunteers, and you will facilitate live coding interviews for students.
 If a student passes, instruct them to work towards completing more user stories.
-If a student fails, talk them through potential ways to improve (You'll find more of that in the Tips & Tricks section).
+If a student fails, talk them through potential ways to improve (more on that in the Tips & Tricks section).

 # Class Tips & Tricks